azadbolour/programming-practices/TopicBacklog.md

 * Category theory and its influence in programming.
-Started Sept 2015.
-* Unique contributions of Go to programming practice.
-* Unique contributions of C# to programming practice.
-* The Coq functional programming language.
-And comparison to Haskell.
+* Monad transformers in Haskell.
 * The ML functional programming language.
 And comparison to Haskell.
 * Containerization and Docker.
 * Virtual data center management: Mesos, Kubernetes, Cloud Foundry.